tusharsadhwani/blog/src/pages/post/builtins.md

 ### `globals` and `locals`: Where everything is stored

-While the code objects produced store the logic as well as constants defined within a piece of code, one thing that they don't (or even can't) store, is the values of the variables being used.
+While the code objects produced store the logic as well as constants defined within a piece of code, one thing that they don't (or even can't) store, is the actual values of the variables being used.

 There's a few reasons for this concerning how the language works, but the most obvious reason can be seen very simply: